nazmus-saqueeb-ashrafi/nazmus-saqueeb-ashrafi.github.io/_posts/2022-01-26-react-basics-2.md

 ## useEffect hook and fetching data from an API

-We use this hook to execute functionality whenever a state is changed.
-By default the hook is set to execute functionality when the page loads, by we can change that based on when we want the functionality to execute.
+We use a useEffect hook to execute functionality whenever a state is changed.
+By default the hook is set to execute functionality when the page loads, but we can change that based on what event we want to happen for the functionality to execute.

 ```javascript
 // This content is in App.js